anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as a client (this document refers to this approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenarios it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
+In this scenario it is expected that the pledge will be triggered to generate bootstrapping requests in the customer site/domain.
 This document refers to this approach as pledge-responder-mode and

 * introduces the registrar-agent as new component to facilitate the communication between the pledge and the registrar, as the pledge is in responder mode, and acts as server.